hesamshayegan/StarWars_Challenge/README.md

 # Star Wars Challenge

-The Star Wars Challenge is an interactive web-based game where players test their memory of Star Wars main chracters.
+The Star Wars Challenge is an interactive web-based game where players test their memory of Star Wars main characters.

 ## Technologies Used